What is a fracture?

 - Medicine.
 This may be needed to control pain.

 - Traction.
-Traction is the use of a steady pulling action to stretch certain parts of the body in a certain direction.
+This is the use of a steady pulling action to stretch certain parts of the body in a certain direction.
 Traction often uses pulleys, strings, weights, and a metal frame attached over or on the bed.
-The purpose of traction is to stretch the muscles and tendons around the broken bone to help the bone ends to align and heal.
+The purpose of traction is to stretch the muscles and tendons around the broken bone.
+This helps the bone ends to align and heal.

 Fractures can take months to heal as broken bones “knit” back together when new bone is formed between the broken parts.